-Victoria Park is a mid-sized suburb in Western Australia within the Victoria Park local government area (postcode 6100).
-With a population of 9,334, the suburb has a mix of young professionals and families with a median age of 35.
+Victoria Park (postcode 6100) is a medium-sized suburb in Western Australia within the Victoria Park local government area.
+The area has roughly 9,334 residents and a blend of families and working-age professionals, with a median age of 35.
 Households earn a median income of $95K per year, with an average household size of 2.1 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.8% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, community & personal service.
+Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Australian, Irish.

 Victoria Park is served by 4 schools, including 3 primary, 1 combined.
 The average ICSEA score is 1103, which is well above the national average of 1,000.
 Public transport access includes 50 bus stops.

-From an investment perspective, Victoria Park offers a gross rental yield of 2.7%, rated as low yield.
+Looking at the investment signals, Victoria Park shows a gross rental yield of approximately 2.7%, rated as low yield.
 Property prices are near the state median ($975K/$951K).
 The price-to-income ratio of 10.3x is considered stretched.
 House prices have moved +8.9% year-on-year.
+Population growth of +1.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.